 Since under the Penal Laws, operating a Catholic School could result in three months imprisonment, Nano had to work in secret.
-She began by opening a school next to our site at Nano Nagle Place in the early c.
+She began by opening a school for young girls next to our site at Nano Nagle Place in the early c.
 1750s.
 This girls’ school focussed on reading, writing, Catechism (Catholic religious instruction) and needlework.

 Within ten years demand for the education which Nano provided was such that she was operating seven schools across the city of Cork, teaching both boys and girls.
 When Nano’s family moved to Bath, Nano took a small cottage on Cove Street.
 By day she visited each of her schools, and by night she visited the poor of the Cork city.
 This was dark and treacherous work.
 The city streets were neither lit nor properly policed.
 Nano travelled by the light of the lantern she carried, and across the city of Cork she became known as ‘Miss.
 Nagle, ‘the Lady of the Lantern’.

 In the 1760s Nano began to plan for the future of her educational mission.
 In 1771 she used money inherited from her wealthy uncle to build a convent for the Ursuline sisters, a teaching order, whom she invited from France.
 This convent survives as the oldest building at Nano Nagle Place today.

 Nano’s tireless work in her schools across the city and for the poor of Cork could never have been done if she were a sister in an enclosed order, as the Ursuline sisters were.
 Thus, she founded her own order ‘The Institute of Charitable Instruction of the Sacred Heart of Jesus’ in 1775.
 She and three followers promised poverty, chastity and obedience to God until death, but they did not take enclosure and continued to teach and care for the poverty stricken where they lived.
 For five years, the small cottage near Nano’s first school, on modern day Douglas Street, just south of Cork city centre, was their first convent.
 Nano then built a small convent on the same street, where sisters from the order are again living today (albeit in a newer building on the site).